miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 Validation information related to the signing certificate MUST be stored as a BASE64URL-encoded "validations" object in the "ltv.signing" parameter of the unprotected header.

-Validation information related to the signature timestamp TSA certificate MUST be stored in the "validations" object under the corresponding signature "timestamp" object.
+Validation information related to the signature timestamp TSA certificate MUST be stored in the "validations" object within the decoded JSON object contained in the corresponding signature "timestamp" parameter.

 #### from SIG-LTA Validation Information Embedding